kcc-nma-art128/assignment/week01/README.md

   ![Site Manager](http://i.imgur.com/lxpw9aT.png)

-1. Once you log in, all your files and folders on your server will be viewable.
-The easiest way to copy files to and from the server is to simply drag-and-drop.
+1. Once you've logged in, all your files and folders on your server will be viewable.
+Go into `public_html` folder, which is the web root for your primary domain name.

+1. The easiest way to copy files to and from the server is to simply drag-and-drop into the `public_html` folder.

 ## Homework: